 - you have a German, EU, EFA or Swiss citizenship

 - you are already enrolled as a student at the University of Bayreuth

 - you already have obtained your entrance qualification for master's programmes (usually your first degree) at an accredited university in Germany

 - Can I send my application by e-mail or mail?Hide

-We are sorry, but we can only accept applications through our online portal which is open for the registration for the winter semester beginning from April 15, 2022 to July 15, 2022 (for foreign, not EU-citizen).
+We are sorry, but we can only accept applications through our online portal which is open for the registration for the winter semester beginning from April 15, 2023 to June 15, 2023.

 - If I send an e-mail containing my CV, transcript of records, etc. could you please tell me my chances in getting admitted?
 Hide

 We are sorry, but we cannot do any pre-evaluation.
 Please check out carefully the entry requirements listed at our webpage.
 If you think, you fulfill all requiremtns and would like to be admitted to our programme, please submit all required documents exclusively through our online portal.
 E-mail attachments cannot be considered for evaluation.

 - Could you help me with my application in CAMPUSonline?Hide

 A brief application guid can be found here.
 For all other technical problems (unusual error messages, page cannot be loaded, etc.) with CAMPUSonline, please contact the CAMPUSonline team.